brave-intl/brave-payments-tools/README.md

 with at least `M` trusted actors required to co-operate in order to recovery the passphrases for the private keys.

 # Creating a Wallet
-First,
+To summarize:

-two pairs are created on the cold machine, the private keys are encrypted with user-supplied passphrases, a keychains file is prepared for the networked machine, and (partial) recovery files are generated for distribution.
+1. Two keypairs are created on the cold machine, the private keys are encrypted with user-supplied passphrases, a keychains file is prepared for the networked machine, and (partial) recovery files are generated for distribution.

-Then,
-the keychains file is used by the networked machine to create an HD wallet on the BitGo server.
+2. The keychains file is used by the networked machine to create an HD wallet on the BitGo server.

 ## On the Cold Machine

-    % bin/offline-create-keychains.js
+    % bin/offline-create-keychains
     prompt: User Keychain passphrase: ******
     prompt: Backup Keychain passphrase: ******